raunaks13/GeoNet-PyTorch/README.md

 # GeoNet - PyTorch version

-**Note: This repository is a work in progress.
-Please review the details below.
-Contributions are welcome.**

 This codebase recreates the Rigid Flow Reconstructor of the following paper:

 > [GeoNet](https://arxiv.org/pdf/1803.02276.pdf): Unsupervised Learning of Dense Depth, Optical Flow, and Camera Pose (CVPR 2018)